cgolda/sort-task/README.md

 # Sort-task
 ### Introduction:
-Per the Interview assignment, the main function does a check to ensure that two sorted files do not contain any duplicate entries, and outputs file1 content that is not in file2 and the reverse.
+Per the request, the main function does a check to ensure that two sorted files do not contain any duplicate entries, and outputs file1 content that is not in file2 and the reverse.
 Additonally, there is functionality to generate the two lexigraphically sorted lists programtically through a Python module or through an API (currently disabled due to cost).
 This serves as the set up phase for this task.
 Lastly, there is a Pytest